 The menus shown in this section are for reference only.
-Your commenus will puter's indicate the configuration appropriate for your model and options.
+Your commenus puter's will indicate the configuration appropriate for your model and options.

 The Insyde BIOS Utility

 Each time you turn on the computer the system takes a few seconds to conduct a including a quick test of the on-board RAM (memory).